-- identify normal developmental trends throughout the life span and recognize deviations from normal development; - identify the social systems that impact the individual's behavior; - · communicate effectively with a variety of populations; - · accurately document case records; - · identify community services available to assist clients; - abide by the Ethical Standards of Human Service Professionals; and - gather and apply credible and valid information to guide practice.
+- identify normal developmental trends throughout the life span and recognize deviations from normal development; - identify the social systems that impact the individual's behavior; - communicate effectively with a variety of populations; - accurately document case records; - · identify community services available to assist clients; - abide by the Ethical Standards of Human Service Professionals; and - gather and apply credible and valid information to guide practice.

 Graduates find employment in a variety of private and public social service agencies.
-While not designed as a transfer program, many of our graduates go on to four-year colleges and specific transfer articulation agreements have been established with The College of St. Rose (Social Work), Cazenovia College (Human Services), SUNY Institute of Technology (Psychology or Sociology), Hilbert College (Human Services), SUC at Cortland (Human Services), Utica University (Psychology), and

-Russell Sage College (Creative Arts Therapy).
+While not designed as a transfer program, many of our graduates go on to four-year colleges and specific transfer articulation agreements have been established with SUNY Institute of Technology (Psychology or Sociology), Hilbert College (Human Services), SUC at Cortland (Human Services), Utica University (Psychology), and Russell Sage College (Creative Arts Therapy).
 A student pursuing a degree in this registered program may, after consultation with an academic advisor, select course(s) to prepare for specialization in career or transfer plans.

-1st Semester

 EN 111 College Writing 3

 FS 100 First Year Student Seminar 1

 HS 111 Intro to Human Services 3

 SC 113 Biology of Aging 3

 OR

 SC 114 Topics Human Biology 3

 OR

 SC 118 Fund of Human Anatomy and Phys 3

 SS 151 Intro Psychology 3

 SS 161 Introductory Sociology 3

 Physical Education Activity 1

-Subtotal: 17

-2nd Semester
+2nd Semeste er

 EN 112 College Literature 3

 EN 228 Interpersonal Communication 3

 HS 120 Intro to Case Management 3

 SS 162 Social Problems 3

 Mathematics Elective 3

 Physical Education Activity 1

-Prerequisite for HS120: HS111 with a grade of C or higher.
+Prerequisite for HS 120: HS 111 with a grade of C or higher.